igoltz/babeliumproject_moodle-assignsubmission_babelium/README.md

 ###Babelium Error 500.
 Internal server error
 * Very unlikely to occur.
 Could happen when the Babelium server uses an old version of PHP (&lt; PHP 5.0)

+###Moodle server is behind a firewall
+Babelium uses cURL to retrieve data from its API.
+If your Babelium instance is hosted in a different server than Moodle's and the Moodle server is behind a proxy/firewall you'll need to configure Moodle's proxy settings to have access to the data (the Babelium plugin will inherit these settings).
+To change these settings go to:

+	Administration -> Site administration -> Server -> HTTP

+Fill in the data for your web proxy and remember to add the domain of your Babelium instance to the `Proxy bypass hosts` field.

 ###How to completely uninstall Babelium plug-ins.
 This is useful when the plug-in isn't correctly installed.
 With these steps you can completely remove the Babelium plug-in, in order to do a fresh installation.